MikkMakk88/MPU6050-via-ESP32-BT/README.md

 ### MPU6050 via ESP32 BT

-This is a project I started to better learn how to use various tools.
+This is a project I started to better learn how to use various tools, namely:
-Namely:
 1. the ESP32 microcontroller (especially its bluetooth functionality)
 2. the MPU6050 gyroscope and accelerometer
 3. OpenGL